-Proportion of migrants working in UK Construction, by non-EU and EU country groupings on the labour market: case studies of hospitality, food processing and construction report from April 2015.
+Proportion of migrants working in UK Construction, by non-EU and EU country groupings

 The concentration of migrant labour in the construction sector is in London (chart 3).
 Migrant workers are also highly concentrated in the construction, completion and finishing of buildings (chart 4).